Representation growth of maximal class groups: various exceptional cases: The -local Representation Zeta Function for

 So when the term in the square brackets above, say $Q$, is not $0 \mod 2$ then $\lambda_{1} \neq \lambda_{1, 2^{N-1}+1}.$ It follows that $V_{2^{N-1}}$ is not a stable subspace of $\rho$ and therefore $\rho$ is irreducible.
 Thus $Q$ is $0 \mod 2$ when $m_3=1;$ that is when $s(\lambda_3)= N-1.$ So in Case 5 there are no irreducible representations.

 If $m_3 \geq 2$ it is clear that $Q \neq 0 \modd 2.$ Thus, in Case 6 there are $2^{N-2}$ choices for $\lambda_4$, $2^{N-2}$ choices for $\lambda_3$, and $(1-2^{-1})2^N$ choices for $\lambda_2.$

-We now need to analyze the shouting behaviour for this case.
-It is clear, since $\V(\rho|_{M_2})=V_{2^{s(\lambda_4)}}$ by Lemma \ref{nonexshout} and Corollary \ref{inclusionV}, that there are at least $2^{s(\lambda_4)}=2^{N-m_4}$ representations twist and shout-equivalent to $\rho$.
+We now need to analyze the standardization behaviour for this case.
+It is clear, since $\V(\rho|_{M_2})=V_{2^{s(\lambda_4)}}$ by Lemma \ref{nonexshout} and Corollary \ref{inclusionV}, that there are at least $2^{s(\lambda_4)}=2^{N-m_4}$ representations standardization equivalent to $\rho$.
 We now determine $\V(\rho|_{M_3})$ for each possible choice of $m_3$ and $m_4.$ Let $m_4 \neq N.$ We deal with the case $m_4=N$ in the next lemma.
 Also, note that we use the power of Corollary \ref{minimalpower} for this computation.

 Consider, for some $k$ such that $1\leq k \leq m_4,$